Introduction

 - Tool finished successfully;

-ToolCallFailed { id, tool_name, error }- Tool failed; error string is included.
+ToolCallFailed { sub_id, actor_id, id, tool_name, error }- Tool failed; error string is included.

 StreamChunk { sub_id, chunk }- Streaming delta content;